integral-business-intelligence/email-as-ai-endpoint/README.md

 ![Implementation](./flow.png)

 # Demo
-We provide a public demonstration; accessible by sending email to interface@integralbi.ai
+We provide a public demonstration - accessible by sending email to interface@integralbi.ai